allegro/blog/_posts/2021-11-18-shrinking-size-of-monorepo.md

 (poyrepo).
 The
 source code was migrated to a monorepo a few years back along with the history of all repos that constituted the app.
 Our main
-repository for the iOS application have become our monorepo.
-After 9 years of development of the app the repo size have grown enormously and the `git clone` command became a nightmare taking too much time.
+repository for the iOS application has become our monorepo.
+After 9 years of development of the app the repo size has grown enormously and the `git clone` command became a nightmare taking too much time.
 We had a possibility to shrink its size during the